SandpiperCI

-SandpiperCI (formerly CI Traders) is an international retail and foodservice operator with over 80 stores across five territories.
-They are a franchise partner with 10 of the world’s best brands as well as managing six locally grown brands to bring great shopping experiences to thousands of customers across the Channel Islands, Gibraltar, and Isle of Man.
+SandpiperCI is a retail and food and beverage operator based in the Channel Islands.
+It mostly operates franchises of British chain stores, such as Marks & Spencer, Costa Coffee, Burger King and Matalan, in British Crown Dependencies and Overseas Territories.
+It also operates an Apple retailer called iQ.

-On 27 June 2007 the group was sold to a private equity consortium comprising Duke Street Capital and Europa Capital for £260 million.
-In 2016 the company ownership reverted to a Channel Islands consortium.
+SandpiperCI was formed on 27 June 2007, after its predecessor CI Traders was sold to a private equity consortium comprising Duke Street Capital and Europa Capital for £260 million.
+CI Traders was formed in 2002 out of a merger between Le Riches Stores and the Ann Street Group.
+In 2016, the company ownership reverted to a Channel Islands consortium.

 Current operations

 SandpiperCI consists of wholly owned operations trading as Checkers Xpress, Wine Warehouse, Le Cocq's Stores, Richards Newsagents & Post Office, The Gibraltar Bakery, and Liberty Wharf.
 Plus a number of other franchises: Marks & Spencer, Morrisons Daily, Iceland, Costa Coffee, Hotel Chocolat, Crew Clothing, Card Factory, iQ (an Apple reseller), Matalan, and Burger King.

 Burger King

 In January 2016, SandpiperCI announced a deal with Burger King to operate restaurants in the Channel Islands.
-The 60-seater restaurant at 41 The Parade, St Helier, incorporates Burger King’s new interiors concept which replicates an outdoor barbecue atmosphere.
-This restaurant is known for serving high-quality, great-tasting, and affordable food.
+The 60-seater restaurant at 41 The Parade, St Helier.
+This outlet was closed quietly at the beginning of 2025.